Colorful (manga): Characters

 Reporter for the TV show Psychic Spot (Channel 2 Night Beat in the dubbed version) whose main goal is to sit beside Barbara Walters on The View.

 Media

 Manga

-Colorful, written and illustrated by Torajirō Kishi, was serialized in Shueisha's seinen manga magazine Weekly Young Jump from 1997 to 2000.
+Written and illustrated by Torajirō Kishi, Colorful was serialized in Shueisha's seinen manga magazine Weekly Young Jump from 1997 to 2000.
 Shueisha collected its chapters in seven tankōbon volumes, released from February 20, 1998, to December 15, 2000.

 Anime

 Colorful was adapted into a 16-episode anime television series by Triangle Staff, broadcast on TBS's Wonderful programming block from September 6–30, 1999.
 The opening theme is "Boku no Taion wa 37.5 C." (僕の体温は37.5°C), performed by Yūko Miyamura.